Pwd9000-ML/blog-devto/posts/2024/GitHub-Secrets-Best-Practise/GitHub-Secrets-Best-Practise.md

 series: GitHub Pro Tips
 ---

-## Overview - Managing Sensitive Information in a GitHub Workflow
+## Managing Sensitive Information in a GitHub Workflow

 This article is **Part 1** of a 2-Part series where we'll explore the best practices for managing sensitive information in your **[GitHub workflows](https://docs.github.com/en/actions/using-workflows/about-workflows?wt.mc_id=DT-MVP-5004771)** by using **[GitHub Secrets](https://docs.github.com/en/actions/security-guides/using-secrets-in-github-actions#about-secrets?wt.mc_id=DT-MVP-5004771)** using the GitHub Website UI and giving a general overview and feel for **GitHub Secrets** and why you would want to use them.